-Video recording must not include audio as per laws from a federal wiretap.
+Video recording must not include audio as per Employee Monitoring Laws from a federal wiretap.

 In some instances, Yes.
 If an organization has a policy of bringing its own devices for employees it can track their activities.
 But, this requires prior information and consent from employees.
 Also, this tracking is strictly for only job-related tasks.